|

 leader's vision must be communicated to the people who can make it

-- Trust Through Positioning.
+happen.
+Trust Through Positioning.
 The accumulation of trust is a

 measure of the legitimacy of leadership; trust is the emotional glue

-- The Deployment of Self Through Positive Self-Regard.
+that binds follows and leaders together.
+The Deployment of Self Through Positive Self-Regard.

 Leaders must have persistence and self-knowledge, be willing to take